 Considering selling?
-You may be wondering about which is the better option, a direct sale vs. hiring an agent when selling your house in Southern California.
+You may be wondering about which is the better option, a direct sale vs. hiring an agent when selling your house in Greater Los Angeles.
 Life events can change your housing situation, at times despite your wishes.
 The time required until closing with each option is just as much of a consideration as the effect each has on your finances.

 If you’d like to avoid this inconvenience altogether, you may be happier with a direct sale, you won’t need to remain constantly on top of your home’s appearance or worry about staging.
 You also won’t have to worry about storing anything you don’t want a buyer to catch sight of and decide they’d like “tossed into the deal.”